 What you should see:

-It should show something similar to what you see above.
-It shows you came from my website.
+Depending upon how you got it this article, it should show something similar to what you see above.
+The important fact, it shows you came from my website.

 Great!
-Your analytics would note I am the source of a website visitor.
+The analytics on whatismyreferer.com would note LarryLudwig.com was the source of a website visitor.

 For an example of a blank HTTP referer, click on this link.